-During Rosetta’s prolonged interplanetary expedition, reliable communications between the spacecraft and the ground will be essential.
+During Rosetta’s prolonged interplanetary expedition, reliable communications between the spacecraft and the ground were essential.

-All of the scientific data collected by the instruments on board the spacecraft are sent to Earth via a radio link.
-The operations centre, in turn, remotely controls the spacecraft and its scientific instruments via the same radio link.
+All of the scientific data collected by the instruments on board the spacecraft were sent to Earth via a radio link.
+The operations centre, in turn, remotely controlled the spacecraft and its scientific instruments via the same radio link.

-The Mission Operations Centre during Rosetta’s entire 12-year journey is the European Space Operations Centre (ESOC) in Darmstadt, Germany.
+The Mission Operations Centre during Rosetta’s entire 12-year journey was the European Space Operations Centre (ESOC) in Darmstadt, Germany.
 ESOC is responsible for all mission operations, including: